pachyderm/pachyderm/doc/docs/getting_started/index.md

 # Getting Started

-Pachyderm provides multiple options to set up and run a Pachyderm cluster that different requirements.
-Pachyderm runs on Kubernetes and supports various Kubernetes engines.
-You can deploy a Pachyderm cluster on your computer in a Minikube virtual machine, in a supported cloud platform, or in PacHub, a hosted Pachyderm service.
-If you just want to get a quick preview of basic Pachyderm features, we recommend that you start by deploying your Pachyderm cluster in PacHub and trying our beginner tutorial.
+Pachyderm provides multiple easy ways to get up and running quickly.

-Pick an option that works best for you.
+You can deploy Pachyderm on you local machine, in you favorite cloud provider, or in our fully managed service, Pachyderm Hub.

 <div class="row">
   <div class="column-2">